Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – MP4: Max Funkner

-To our slight disappointment, we cannot use a new extruder on our previous small machine as wires and sockets are different.
+To our slight disappointment, we cannot use a new extruder on our previous small machine as the wires and sockets are different.

 Vibration and Noise Test – Solutions